-The plan is organised around 8 "themes": Research/Information; Inlet Ecology/Hydrology; Inlet catchment; Harbour Activities; Roading; Potential Conflicts; and Management and Education.
+The organised plan around 8 "themes": is Research/Information: Inlet Ecology/Hydrology; Inlet catchment; Harbour Activities; Roading; Potential Conflicts; and Management and Education.
 For each theme, the most significant issues are identified and possible actions to address the issues are listed.
 It should be noted that, although the themes are separated for the purposes of this Action Plan, there is, in reality, considerable inter-relationship between the themes and their actions.
 For example, there is a strong education component in each of the themes.